Noah2610/deathfloor/docs/DESIGN.md

   Some environmental mechanics can have multiple states.
 For example: Platform has one state in which it is solid and one in which it isn't and has a different texture.
 - Cycling:
   Can cycle through states either in set interval or tied to other event happening.
+- Water:
+  "Field" that has texture and different gravity settings.

 ## Weapons
 - Weapon switch: Have different weapon types between which you can switch ingame.